Engee documentation

 Perform two-way propagation — enable two-way propagation

-Select this check box to perform two-way propagation between the signal transmitter and receiver.
-Otherwise, the unit performs one-way propagation from the transmitter to the signal receiver.
+Select this option to perform two-way propagation between the transmitter and receiver of the signal.
+Otherwise, the unit performs one-way propagation from the transmitter to the receiver of the signal.

-Sampling frequency of the signal as a positive scalar.
+The sampling frequency of the signal in the form of a positive scalar.
 The unit of measurement is Hz.

 Dependencies